-- Transition to Part B services (at age 3). - The education years-Part B (ages 3high school graduation). - Transition to post-secondary education and training or the workplace.
+- Transition to Part B services (at age 3). - The education years-Part B (ages 3-high school graduation). - Transition to post-secondary education and training or the workplace.

 From the day a family learns that they have a child who is D/HH, there is a foundational need to learn advocacy skills that will carry them through all the years of raising their child.
 This includes taking an active role in the decision-making process for the needs of their child, especially in the areas of communication, language development, technology options, and educational considerations.
-The education years are often the time when families are most likely to a child who is deaf or hard of hearing, there is a foundational need to learn advocacy skills that will carry them through all the years of raising their child.
+The education years are often the time when families are most likely to eBook Chapter 21 • The Foundational Role of Advocacy... • 21-1

+From the day a family learns that they have a child who is deaf or hard of hearing, there is a foundational need to learn advocacy skills that will carry them through all the years of raising their child.